Cinemagraphe

 Central Park - Released December 10, 1932.
 Directed by John G. Adolfi

-The American "Great Depression" was in full swing in 1932 (though 1933 was a far worse year) when Central Park was made, and the unapologetic gritty situation depicted in the film effortlessly puts forward ethical decisions about stealing and general lawbreaking; it might be okay to steal food, but not to rook a whole charity event, which is what Joan's character discovers her job is truly about after getting fooled into taking it by a vicious gang run by crook Nick Sarno (played by Harold Huber.)
+The American "Great Depression" was in full swing in 1932 (though 1933 was a far worse year) when Central Park was made, and the unapologetically gritty situation depicted in the film has no problem putting forward ethical decisions about stealing and general lawbreaking: it might be okay to steal food, but not to rook a whole charity event.
+Joan's character discovers her new job is part of a plot by a vicious gang run by crook Nick Sarno (played by Harold Huber) to do just that.

 In Central Park, Director Adolfi doesn't have a lot of runtime, the movie clocks in at a mere 58 minutes, but he and the cast make the most of it, though not with much finesse.
-The writers (Ward Morehouse and Earl Baldwin), besides bringing the romance between the two leads along in the usual fits, starts and stops, offhandedly contrast the understandable criminality of desperate and hungry (and attractive) young people swiping food against the cruelty of gangsters stealing money meant for charity work (and they're not just cruel for this act, they're generally cruel all the way around as they plot their work).
+The writers (Ward Morehouse and Earl Baldwin), besides bringing the romance between the two leads along in the usual fits, starts and stops, offhandedly contrast the understandable criminality of desperate and hungry (and attractive) young people swiping food against the cruelty of gangsters stealing money meant for charity work.
+But Central Park shows us that they're not just cruel for this act,but they're generally cruel all the way through, whatever they're doing.
 Adolfi and the screenplay gives the gang no sympathy, and though Warner Bros was quite capable of distributing gangster movies that at least marginally glamorized the style and lives of crooks, none of that is on screen here, just hard-hearted thugs using force to try and take someone else's money while the audience awaits the coming comeuppance.

-Blondell is still early in her film career (she had been on stage almost since childhood, though) and only 26 years old, but her character in Central Park of a pretty, blonde-haired young woman with a heart of gold and a lot of fighting spirit is one she will have played many times before the decade ends (Blondell appeared in ten films in 1932 alone).
-Other actresses played similar characters, such as Glenda Farrell, who played a more sardonic and sharp-edged type versus Blondell's (they even appeared together in a total of nine films) but both worked in the shadow of "the" Platinum Blonde, Jean Harlow.
+In Central Park, Blondell is still early in her film career (but she isn't new to acting: she had been on stage almost since childhood) and here she is only 26 years old, but her character of a pretty, blonde-haired young woman with a heart of gold and a lot of fighting spirit is one she will have played many times before the decade ends (Blondell appeared in ten films in 1932 alone).
+Other actresses played similar characters, such as Glenda Farrell, who played a more sardonic and sharp-edged type versus Blondell's (they even appeared together in nine films) but both worked in the shadow of "the" Platinum Blonde, Jean Harlow.

 Central Park shows the signs of being made quickly, though there are Hollywood recreations of some actual 1932 Central Park landmarks.
 We also get periodic process-background scenes in which we get to view true Central Park location photography running either as scene dissolves or as backgrounds for our main characters.